Gold Coast Myopia Control Clinic

 – Corneal Topography Scan

-Research shows a 32%-100% slowing in the rate of myopia progression through using ortho-K; most reports suggest a 50% average.
+Research shows a 32%-100% slowing in the rate of myopia progression through using ortho-K; pooled data suggests a 50% average.
 Results at Envision Optical over the last 15 years and other practices in Australia and NZ show almost complete halting of myopia progression in some patients.

 When myopic eyes are corrected with conventional spectacles and contact lenses, light entering the eye centrally will focus at the retina; however, light entering off centre will focus behind the